stevenmchaves/hash-test/README.md

 ### Standard Set of tests

-#### POST `/hash`
+#### POST `/hash` - PasswordPostHashingTest
+* Test case - Hashing algorithm doesn't seem to be `SHA512` based on the test conducted for password. - See `testHappyPathValidatePasswordSHA512`
+* Test case - Post is supported with no data - `Malformed Input - 400` (See `testPostApi`)
+* Test case - Post with invalid parameters - See `testPostAPIInvalidParameters`
+* Test case - Post with empty data - See `testWithEmptyDataProvided`
+* Test case - Post with password, but with no value - See `testWithInvalidDataNoPasswordValue`
+    <b>BUG: Seems to be a bug as this should not allow empty password</b>
+* Test case - invalid key in the data - See `testWithInvalidDataKeyValue`
+    <b>BUG: Should probably returned 400 with something about fomrat being incorrect </b>
-* Validated that 5 seconds elapses for a job identifier to be created and password hash is generated.
+* Test case - validate response time - Validated that 5 seconds elapses for a job identifier to be created and password hash is generated. - See `testValidateResponseTime`
-* Hashing algorithm doesn't seem to be `SHA512` based on the test conducted.
+* Test case - Confirm that entire data json is not being used for SHA512- See `testNotAllJsonDataSHA512`

-#### GET `/hash`
+#### GET `/hash` - PasswordGetHashingTest
+* Test case - call API without job identifier.
+See `testGetAPI`
-* Validated that a job identifier is accepted
+* Test case - Get call with invalid parametersValidated that a job identifier is accepted.
+See `testGetAPIInvalidParameters`
+* Test case - No job identifier and supply empty data.
+See `testWithEmptyDataProvided`
+* Test case - Job Identifier does not exist - See `testJobIdNotFound`
-* Validated that the string returned in `base64` encoded
+* Test case - Happy path - Validated that the string returned in `base64` encoded and Job Identifier exists - See `testHappyPath`

-#### GET `/stats`
+#### GET `/stats` - PasswordStatsHashingTest
+* Test case - Supply parameters - See `testWithParameters`
-* Validated that accepts no data
+* Test case - Validated that accepts no data - See `testWithProvingData` <br>
-* Validated that accepts empty data
+* Test case - Validated that accepts empty data - See `testWithEmptyDataProvided`
+    <b> BUG - Expected a 400 here with some type of error message.
+Same as test case above</b>
-* Validated that the data structure response in JSON
+* Test case - Happy path - Validated that the data structure response in JSON - See `testHappyPath`
-* Validated that the response has `TotalRequests` since the server started
+* Test case - Total requests get incremented - Validated that the response has `TotalRequests` since the server started See `testStatsTotalRequests`
+    <b> BUG - This doesn't seem to be working correctly.
+Either it takes 5 seconds to be updated because it does increment sometimes.
-* Validated that the respose when no requests were sent is 0 Total Requests and 0 AverageTime
+* Test case - Validated that the respose when no requests were sent is 0 Total Requests and 0 AverageTime
-* Validated that the response has 'AverageTime` in milliseconds
+* Test case - Validated that the response has 'AverageTime` in milliseconds

 #### Execute standard set
 1. Make sure the server is started
 1. `mvn test`

+Please reach out to me: `stevenmchaves@gmail.com` for further information.